Prag8855/aab/content/guides/housing-scams.md

 This scam is very hard to avoid, because everything looks normal until you move in.
 You visit a real apartment, sign real documents and even get apartment keys.

+Look for signs of a vacation apartment like a [key safe](https://commons.wikimedia.org/wiki/File:Key_safe_combination_wall_mounted.jpg).
+Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the apartment is listed as a vacation rental on other websites.
+Ask the neighbours who really lives there.

 ### Identity theft

 Scammers create fake apartment listings.
-When you [apply for the apartment](/guides/find-a-flat-in-berlin#apply-for-the-apartment), they steal your documents, and use them to [steal your identity](https://en.wikipedia.org/wiki/Identity_theft).[^6] They might use your documents to scam other people.
+When you [apply for the apartment](/guides/find-a-flat-in-berlin#apply-for-the-apartment), they steal your documents.
+They use your documents to [steal your identity](https://en.wikipedia.org/wiki/Identity_theft) or scam other people.[^6]

+Always censor and watermark your documents.
+Send your documents after you visit the apartment in person.

 ## Scams by landlords and tenants

 ### Furnished apartments

-Landlords make more money with furnished apartments, so they are more and more common.[^36] They are convenient, but around 60% more expensive.[^49]
+Landlords make more money with furnished apartments, so they are more and more of them.[^36] They are convenient, overpriced.

 [Rent control](/glossary/Mietpreisbremse) applies to furnished apartments too.
 Landlords can't overcharge for furniture either.
 The cost of furniture (*Möblierungszuschlag*) must match the actual value of the furniture.[^48]